Are You Firing Your Internal Marketing Team in 2023? If So, What's Next?

 • Debt collection companies

-• Accountants, CPAs and some areas of financial advisory
+• Accountants, CPAs, and some areas of financial advisory

 There will be pockets elsewhere that are also likely to weather the storm over the months ahead.